Belgium’s Proposed Ban on Short-Distance Flights

 Read also:

-What is it about?
+What is it regarding?
 To ban commercial flights as well as private jets traveling within Belgian airspace.
 That’s not all: Flanders suggested extending this ban up to 25 kilometers beyond Belgium’s borders, which would have an impact on flights taking off from a domestic airport for Luxembourg, but also for Eindhoven and Maastricht.
 A quick measurement reveals that Findel is located around twenty kilometers from the border.
-And that jets which could take off there for Belgium would therefore be affected.
+And that jets which might take off there for Belgium would therefore be affected.

 An environmental heresy